Night turnout for horses: some things to consider

 Just because you turned your horse out last year, it doesn’t automatically follow that you should do the same thing again this year.
 Review your horses’s needs and the environment that he’s going to be in at night as some things may have changed.

 Horses are essentially herd animals however much we try to condition them otherwise!
 Ensure that there is company for your horse either in his field or next door!

 Horses that are out at night, are generally out for longer hours which, in turn, means that they'll eat more grass.
 Look at your field before you turn your horse around:

 1) Is there actually enough grass for him to eat in his field at the moment?
-After the ravages of the long, muddy months of winter, grass can take a while to come through, especially if there's not much rainfall in spring.
+After the ravages of the long and wet, muddy months of winter, grass can take a while to come through, especially if there's not much rainfall in spring.